A Veteran’s Resume and Job Hunting Guide

 North Dakota

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• North Dakota Workforce Connection: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.
+• North Dakota Workforce Connection: This workforce development center offers various useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

 Ohio

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

 • OhioMeansJobs: You can post your resume and perform a self-directed search on this state job board.